 In Nikkaluokta, we visited the information center, filled up our hydration bladders and of we went!
 After five kilometres, there was the option to take a little boat and by doing so, skip a bit of the trail.
 Because it was already late and we wanted to arrive on time at the mountain station (Fjällstation), we decided to take the boat.
 It was not cheap but once we were on it, this was soon forgotten.
 The friendly captain asked us if we wanted to sit on the front deck of his boat for a better view.
 This was truly amazing and a beautiful start of our adventure.

 When the boat stopped we said goodbye and continued towards the mountain station.
 After eight kilometres, we arrived at the station.
 The weather had turned, so we quickly put up our tents and tarp.
-The tarp had once before been in Sweden and was used as a group shelter for dinner or late night cup of tea.
+The tarp had once before been in Sweden and was used as a group shelter for dinner or a late night cup of tea.
 We soon discovered that when a cup of tea became a late night cup of tea was only determined by the time on your watch.
 Because we were so high up north, during that time of year, it never truly got dark.

 Day 2 (Kebnekaise Fjällstation – Kebnekaise – Kebnekaise Fjällstation)